global-asp/asp-source/en/0294_grandmas-bananas.md

 As soon as I opened the door, I was welcomed by the strong smell of ripening bananas.
 In the inner room was grandma's big magic straw basket.
 It was well hidden by an old blanket.
 I lifted it and sniffed that glorious smell.

 ##
-Grandma's voice startled me when she called, “What are you doing?
-Hurry up and bring me the stick.”
+Grandma's voice startled me when she called, "What are you doing?
+Hurry up and bring me the stick."

 I hurried out with her walking stick.
-“What are you smiling about?”
+"What are you smiling about?"
 Grandma asked.

 Her question made me realise that I was still smiling at the discovery of her magic place.